LCOGT/lcogtsnpipe/manual.md

 #
 * Check whether there are enough stars in common between a field and the catalog being used in the zcat step ```-s zcat -i```

-### Eliminate bad images
-* **Call**: ```-s checkquality --show``` TODO: check if you need --show or -i
-* **Description**: if an image has been marked as bad, then the quality flag is set from 127 to 1.
-When you run the checkquality step it displays these images and gives you the option to mark them as good.
-Note: you need to open DS9 before running this stage
-* **Other Options**:
-TODO: Figure out where checkquality should go in this workflow

 # Creating a Landolt Catalog:
 ### Download landolt standard star catalogs